 Taxpayers will have to foot city’s R52m bill to ‘blacklisted’ contractor

-An eight-year dispute between eThekwini municipality and an electrical contractor has reached the apex court with the city having to finally pay up
+Eight-year dispute between eThekwini municipality and electrical contractor reaches apex court, with the city having to finally pay up

 06 June 2025 - 04:30